China says US tariff threat runs against trend of the times

 BEIJING — China’s foreign minister said Thursday that U.S. threats to hike tariffs run against the trend toward globalization and will hurt U.S. businesses and consumers.

-“Well, I should point out that nowadays we live in a globalized world,” Want said while attending a regional meeting in Singapore.
+“Well, I should point out that nowadays we live in a globalized world,” Wang Yi said while attending a regional meeting in Singapore.
 “We’re not doing 19th century trade,” he said.

 “Goods flow from one country to another along the globalized industrial value chains,” he said.
 “So is the United States trying to put tariffs on its own companies?”